What You Should Know About Kombucha Before You Drink It

 Biosorbents are used to clean up the environment and wastewater.

-If you’re concerned about fluoride, a 2008 study published in Food Chemistry found kombucha to contain as much as 3.2 mg/g of fluoride.
-(13) This is significantly more than what’s found in unfermented black tea.
+If you’re concerned about fluoride, a study published in Food Chemistry found kombucha to contain as much as 3.2 mg/g of fluoride.13 This is significantly more than what’s found in unfermented black tea.

 Kombucha tea fungus will absorb and sometimes even magnify pollutants.

-In 2001, researchers at Bucharest University found that a little over 34% of sugar remains after seven days of fermentation.
+Researchers at Bucharest University found that a little over 34% of sugar remains after seven days of fermentation.
 After 21 days, this percentage drops to 19%.
-This is why kombucha still tastes sweet—even though it’s fermented.
+This is why kombucha still tastes sweet — even though it’s fermented.
+If you’re looking to end your sugar cravings, here are some secrets to help you out.

 For the reasons listed above, kombucha isn’t on The Body Ecology Diet.
 It falls into the category of a wild ferment and is too much of a threat to a recovering immune system.
 The sugar in kombucha also feeds Candida yeast.